August 1st - Sonoma Valley, California

 How about right outside a Wal-Mart Tire and Lube Center???
 Thank you Jesus!
 Frank quickly went inside, found the

-necessary parts to change out the tire, removed the old, filled the new one via the air tank on the bus (quite handy to
+necessary parts to change out the tire, remove the old and fill the new with air via the handy air tank on the bus.
+After

 July 19th - On the road

-the drive through Washington across Highway 90.
-There are sights you cannot believe, and the camera does them
+drive through Washington across Highway 90.
+There are sights you cannot believe, and the camera does them little

-little justice.
-The trees are taller then any you have ever seen and the lakes and streams you drive by are
+justice.
+The trees are taller then any you have ever seen and the lakes and streams you drive by are breathtaking.

-breathtaking.
-When you drive over a bridge on the highways of Washington and you look below you always see a
+When you drive over a bridge on the highways of Washington and you look below you always see a pretty stream

-pretty stream flowing below.
-Every time we pass over one of these rivers or streams we think how fun it would be to
+flowing below.
+Every time we pass over one of these rivers or streams we think how fun it would be to float down them

 The Snake River which literally snakes it's